yoninazarathy/shalev/README.md

 SAF actions are stored in the `actions/SAF` folder.
 Here are a few actions, **general_proofread**, **transform_code**, **apply_comments**, and a few more.

 The specification of these actions and how they related different components is the core part of Shalev and is still being developed.
+In a nutshell, Shalev runs an LLM to use these actions.

+## The Shalev Config

+A Shalev project has the `config` folder which has files that specify certain settings such the LLM to use a (.gitignored) file that has API keys, and other content.